Kinjutsu00/XSSscanner/README.md

 If you have a really slow or busy network this application may not work.

-# The Payload it tests are:
+## The Payloads used in the scan are:
 -        <script>alert(\"patchThis\")</script>
 -        \"></script><script>alert(\"patchThis\");\"
 -        <img src=\"javascript:alert(\'patchThis\')\"></img>